Back to Roborock Guides

 Quick Solutions

-Manually cut and remove hair from roller weekly
+Manually cut and remove hair from the roller weekly

 Run self-clean immediately after every use